The healthcare industry is experiencing a transformative wave driven by integrating artificial intelligence (AI) into various aspects of patient care.

 Striking the Right Balance

-The key to an effective healthcare system is to find the perfect balance between AI-powered nurse triage software and human triage.
+The key to an effective healthcare system is to find the perfect balance between AI-powered triage software and human triage.
 Here are some strategies to strike this balance:

 Collaboration: AI can assist in the initial assessment, while humans can take over for in-depth evaluations and personalized care.